-Land use development in Mono County is constrained by the lack of privately owned land and by the lack of existing infrastructure (roads, utilities, water/sewer) outside community areas.
+Land use development in Mono County is constrained by the lack of privately-owned land and by the lack of existing infrastructure (roads, utilities, water/sewer) outside community areas.
 In addition, land use policies for community areas in the county (developed by the County’s citizens Regional Planning Advisory Committees, RPACs) focus on sustaining the livability and economic vitality of community areas.
 As a result, Mono County General Plan policies direct development to occur in and adjacent to existing community areas.

 Many county residents do not work in the community in which they live.
-It is assumed that the separation between jobs and housing will continue, and will increase in the future due to the nature of the county's tourist-based economy.
+It is assumed that the separation between jobs and housing will continue and will increase in the future due to the nature of the county's tourist-based economy.
 Traffic volumes will increase as this trend continues, particularly in the southern portion of the county (June Lake, Mammoth Lakes, Crowley Lake, Wheeler Crest).

 Transportation strategies have been developed in conjunction with land use policies to focus development in and adjacent to already-developed community areas that are served by existing highway systems and to ensure that adequate capacity will exist in the future.
 Airport land use policies focus on land use compatibility and safety issues.
 The County’s draft Resource Efficiency Plan contains policies and programs that conserve resources and reduce greenhouse gas emissions, in order to supplement and enhance existing resource conservation policies and to develop sustainable communities.